helios1138/graphql-typed-client/README.md

 ```

 In the chain, each member refers to a GraphQL field going down the tree.
 Fields with arguments can be called like methods.
-You can continue the chain so long as the fields that are mentioned are object types or interfaces.
-At any point, you can
+You can continue the chain so long as the fields that are mentioned are object types or interfaces (not arrays, unions etc.).
-finish the chain by calling `execute()` (without arguments, if the last field is a scalar or with field selection if
+At any point, you can finish the chain by calling `execute()` (without arguments, if the last field is a scalar or with
-the last field is an object).
-Calling `execute()` returns a `Promise` (for query/mutation) or an `Observable` (subscription)
+field selection if the last field is an object).
+Calling `execute()` returns a `Promise` (for query/mutation) or an
-of type equal to the type of the last field in the chain or `undefined`
+`Observable` (subscription) of type equal to the type of the last field in the chain or `undefined`

 ## Custom scalar type mapping